Ryandaydev/ryandaydev/README.md

 ### Hi there 👋
-This is the github for Ryan Day.
+This is the source code home for Ryan Day.

 - 🔭 My work here is generally about Python, Data Science and APIs.
 - :football: I generally tie my projects to fantasy sports or sports analytics somehow, because who likes boring data? :soccer: